medialab/xan/docs/cmd/join.md

 the file name must be "-" to indicate which file will be read from stdin) and gzipped files out of the box.

+Finally, if what you want is to perform a semi join or anti join, check out the `xan search --patterns` command instead.

 # Memory considerations

     - `inner join`: the command does not try to be clever and